Vegetarian Food in France in 2023 (What to eat, Vegan Tips, Survival Guide)

 A bowl of frshly cut fruits in Laduree, Paris

 Since I was visiting friends for lunch, my friend brought me my first falafel in Europe.
 I was hooked and I continued having them whenever I could.
-There are many well-known falafel shops all around Paris.
+There are many well-known falafel shops all around Paris and is heaven sent for vegetarians in France.

 I had a lot of pastries around Paris.
 Paris is heaven for people with a sweet tooth and you are spoilt with choices.
 If you are a dessert aficionado like me, then you have to try Financers, Eclairs, Macaroons, Profiteroles, Chocolates and so many more.
 If you are in the mood for ice cream in Paris, then Berthillion in Paris is another favorite.
 Again, be prepared to wait in a queue.